 Board member since September 2021.

-Cairns-based lawyer Spencer Browne has been appointed to the Legal Aid Queensland board, bringing with him a wealth of experience from private practice and the not-for-profit sector.
+Cairns-based lawyer Spencer Browne has a wealth of experience in private practice and the not-for-profit sector.

 Spencer has a keen interest in Aboriginal and Torres Strait Islander affairs and has spent the last 10 years doing legislative compliance work in the Aboriginal Community Control Health Organisation (ACCHO) sector.
-He enjoys running community events and has organised a major youth-based event in north Queensland for the past 10 years, focusing on reducing youth crime and recidivism.
+He has organised a major youth-based event in north Queensland for the past 10 years, focusing on reducing youth crime and recidivism.